Lympstone

-Lympstone is a village and civil parish in East Devon in the English county of Devon.
-It has a population of 2,100.
-There is a harbour on the estuary of the River Exe, lying at the outlet of Wotton Brook between cliffs of red breccia.
-The promontory to the north of the harbour is topped by a flat pasture, Cliff Field, that is managed by the National Trust and used for football matches and other local events.
+Lympstone is a village and civil parish in East Devon, in the English county of Devon.
+It lies on the eastern bank of the River Exe estuary, approximately 2 mi north-west of Exmouth and 11 mi south-east of Exeter.
+The parish had a population of 2,117 at the 2021 census.

+The village has a small harbour on the Exe estuary, situated at the outlet of Wotton Brook between cliffs of red breccia.
+The promontory to the north of the harbour is topped by Cliff Field, a flat pasture managed by the National Trust and used for football matches and local events.

-Lympstone has rail services on the Avocet Line to Exmouth and Exeter from Lympstone Village railway station.
+Lympstone is served by the Avocet Line via Lympstone Village railway station, with services running between Exmouth and Exeter.

-It is known locally for Peter's Tower, an Italianate riverfront brick clock tower built around 1885 by W.H.
-Peters as a memorial to his wife, and for its tradition of residents drying washing on the foreshore.
-The riverside houses back directly on to the shore, with no continuous seawall, and the passageways between them to the beach are equipped with metal flood gates that are closed by residents when they are warned of high tides by a local alert network.
+The village is known for Peter's Tower, an Italianate riverside clock tower built around 1885 by W.H.
+Peters as a memorial to his wife, and for its longstanding tradition of residents drying washing on the foreshore.
+The riverside houses back directly onto the shore without a continuous seawall, and access passages between them and the beach are fitted with metal flood gates closed during high tides via a local warning system.

-Lympstone celebrates the annual tradition of the Furry Dance on the first Saturday of August.
-The Furry Dance attracts thousands of visitors to the village each year, with various events throughout the day preceding the dance.
-Dozens of villagers perform the traditional dance in fancy dress, accompanied by a brass band, processing from the centre of the village to The Saddlers Arms and back again.
+Lympstone hosts the annual Furry Dance on the first Saturday in August, a village tradition involving processions in fancy dress accompanied by a brass band, which attracts visitors from across the region.

-Lympstone Manor (formerly Courtlands House) is an historical house which now provides hotel and restaurant accommodation.
+Lympstone Manor (formerly Courtlands House) is a historic country house overlooking the Exe estuary which now operates as a hotel and restaurant.

-The parish church is the Church of the Nativity of the Blessed Virgin Mary.
+The parish church is the Church of the Nativity of the Blessed Virgin Mary, Lympstone, which forms a central historic landmark within the village.

-Near the village is the Commando Training Centre Royal Marines (CTCRM), the principal military training centre for the Royal Marines.
-The training centre has its own dedicated railway halt, Lympstone Commando (not in public use), on the Exeter–Exmouth branch line.
+Near the village is the Commando Training Centre Royal Marines (CTCRM), the principal training establishment of the Royal Marines.
+The centre is served by the private Lympstone Commando railway station (not open to the public) on the Exeter–Exmouth branch line.

 History

+Early history

-There is archaeological evidence of human settlement from as early as the third century A.D.
-A roman coin from the reign of Gordian III (A.D.
-238-244) was found in 1879 in the churchyard, and later a silver Antoninianus of Phillip I (A.D.
-244-249) was found near Underhill.
+Archaeological evidence indicates human activity in the Lympstone area from at least the 3rd century AD.
+A Roman coin from the reign of Gordian III (AD 238–244) was discovered in 1879 in the churchyard, and a silver antoninianus of Philip the Arab (AD 244–249) was later found near Underhill.

-The first record of Lympstone is in the Domesday Book, where it is recorded:Leuestona.
-Richard son of Earl Giselbert has a manor called Leuestona which saward held on the day on which King Edward was alive and dead and it rendered geld for one hide and one virgate.
+The earliest documentary reference to Lympstone appears in the Domesday Book (1086), where it is recorded as Leuestona:

+Richard son of Earl Giselbert has a manor called Leuestona which Saward held on the day on which King Edward was alive and dead and it rendered geld for one hide and one virgate.
 This can be ploughed by eight ploughs.
 William Capra holds this of Richard.
-Of this ten villeins and six bordards and two serfs return eight pounds to William in ferm.
-And when Richard (received) this manor it was worth ten pounds.A significant Lord of the Manor of Lympstone was William de Tracy, one of the four knights who killed Thomas Beckett, Archbishop of Canterbury.
+Of this ten villeins and six bordars and two serfs return eight pounds to William in ferm.
+And when Richard received this manor it was worth ten pounds.

+A later notable lord of the manor was William de Tracy, one of the four knights involved in the killing of Thomas Becket, Archbishop of Canterbury.